 Principal investigator(s)Erika Zavaleta, Justin Cummings

-The program is built around three core components: professional development workshops, mentored undergraduate internships in wildlife conservation, and participation in a professional scientific meeting.
+The program includes professional development workshops, mentored undergraduate internships in wildlife conservation, and participation in a professional scientific meeting.
 These opportunities, although rooted in academic coursework, extend students’ learning beyond the classroom to better equip them for entry into conservation work after college.
 “As a student myself, I struggled with lecture-based classes and recipe-like research labs.
-It was out in the field where I discovered my passion for environmental science” explains Professor Zavaleta.
+It was out in the field where I discovered my passion for environmental science” recalls Professor Zavaleta.
 “I am excited to help connect others to that passion.”

 “I was thrilled to discover the Thoreau Foundation’s focus on hands-on experiences for students who otherwise would not necessarily get them,” recalls Zavaleta.
 “The Foundation’s interest in both field experiences and the inspiration that comes with them, and rigorous scientific experiences in environmental conservation, were a great fit for our emphasis at UCSC.”

 *In 2020, Dr. Cummings stepped away from the program to begin serving as Mayor of the City of Santa Cruz.

 Website of CAMINO, a related program at UC Santa Cruz

 Justin Cummings and Erika Zavaleta, co-directors of the program.